UncertaINR: Uncertainty Quantification of End-to-End Implicit Neural Representations for Computed Tomography: Experimental Results

-Finally, \textbf{ECE} assesses model prediction of its outcome probabilities, gauging reliability of the model's prediction confidence.
+Finally, \textbf{\sffamily ECE} assesses model prediction of its outcome probabilities, gauging reliability of the model's prediction confidence.
 Specifically, it describes the discrepancy between the \textit{target coverage} (TC) and \textit{achieved coverage} (AC).
-Given $N$ samples $\{ \nn_n\}_{n=1}^N$ of the model weights, each pixel $(x, y)$ has an empirical distribution of $N$ predicted values, $\hat{F}_N(x, y)=\{{f}_{ \nn_n}(x,y)\}_{n=1}^N$.
+Given $N$ image samples $\{ f_{\nn_n}\}_{n=1}^N$, each pixel $(x, y)$ has an empirical distribution of $N$ predicted values, $\hat{F}_N(x, y)=\{{f}_{ \nn_n}(x,y)\}_{n=1}^N$.
 Ideally, the median of this distribution is the ground truth pixel value, $f^*(x,y)$.
 For a given TC $p$ we define,

 where $Q_{k}(F)$ denotes the $k$th quantile of distribution $F$.
 AC is thus defined as the percentage of pixel distributions containing $f^*(x,y)$ in that quantile,

 If a model is perfectly calibrated, $p\%$ of the reconstructed pixel distributions will contain $f^*(x,y)$ in their $p\%$ quantile, meaning AC$=$TC for all quantiles.
 Given a finite set, $\mathcal{P}$, of percentages evenly spaced in $[0,1]$, ECE is defined as the average difference between AC and TC,